benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 >TIP: `Promotion` is an indicator that the entire order is allocated to a promotion.

-Sample *Payment Preview* 202 response with an IN_PROGRESS status
+Sample *Payment Preview* 202 response with an IN_PROGRESS status:

 ```
 {
    "id":"4dbe5dc7-6b0d-41fe-b276-b17393a3yrtd",